-Under the terms of annual public benefit services contracts (service contracts) with the County, the Center received subsidies for operations in 2016 and 2015 totaling \$1,725,369 and \$1,699,871, representing 29% of total revenue for each year.
-The service contracts also require the Center to repay the County any surplus funds at the end of the contract year, calculated as the excess of net assets over the 6 months average of operating expenses, based on actual expenses for the 36 months immediately preceeding the current year.
-The Center had no calculated surplus funds for 2016 or 2015.
+Under the terms of annual public benefit services contracts (service contracts) with the County, the Center received subsidies for operations in 2017 and 2016 totaling \$1,751,250 and \$1,725,369, representing 28% of total revenue for each year.
+The service contracts also require the Center to repay the County any surplus funds at the end of the contract year, calculated as the excess of net assets over the 6 months average of operating expenses, based on actual expenses for the 36 months immediately preceding the current year.
+The Center had no calculated surplus funds for 2017 or 2016.

-Funding by the County for the year ending December 31, 2017 is expected to continue in the form of a subsidy to the Center with similar terms.
-Funding beyond December 31, 2017 is contingent upon actions taken by the County.
-The Board and management of the Center believe the funding arrangements will be made timely so uninterrupted operations will continue beyond that time.
+Funding by the County for the year ending December 31, 2018 is expected to continue in the form of a subsidy to the Center with similar terms.
+Funding beyond December 31, 2018 is contingent upon actions taken by the County.
+The Board and management of the Center believe the funding arrangements will be made timely, so uninterrupted operations will continue beyond that time.